rolazar/level-1-course-content/week-5/day-1/day-1.md

 **Defining Git**:

 - Introduce Git as a distributed version control system.
-- Note: Compare with centralized systems (e.g., SVN).
+- Note: Compare with centralized systems (e.g., SVN -(Subversion doesn't use branching and is not distrubuted)).
 - Key features: branch management, speed, non-linear development.
 - Note: Each developer has a complete code history.